schryer/python_course_material/day_2_shell/README.md

 then an error is printed.
 The shell ONLY checks in the places listed in the `PATH` environment variable.

-Navigate to the `shell` directory and list the contents.
+Navigate to the `day_2_shell` directory and list the contents.
 You will notice that there is a program (executable file) called `hello` in this directory.
 Now, try to run the program by entering: